ubffm/arcapi/gui3/README.rst

 .. image:: ./img/filter-tab-types.png

-This is because the *verified* results are so frequently correct that it is not much need to audit them---though one may do so if they would like to see the reason for our confidence in these titles.
+This is because the *verified* results are so frequently correct that it is not much need to audit them--though one may do so if they would like to see the reason for our confidence in these titles.
 The titles which caused errors within the API are also left out by default, but they can be included as well, at the user's option.